-My Windows System Idle Process is high
+Why is my Windows System Idle Process so high?

 Troubleshooting issues related to high System Idle Process

 Sometimes a high System Idle Process can be related to a software problem.
 If you see an idle percent that looks too high, check to see if any open programs are not responding.
 Sometimes a program can get stuck in a memory loop or stop responding, causing the processor to become idle due to not having any commands to process from an open program.
 To resolve this, trying closing the program normally or pressing Alt+F4 to force close the program.
 Restart the program after it closes and see if it starts responding again.

 If a non-responsive program does not close, restart your computer to reset the non-responsive program and the operating system.
 Then, try opening the program again to see if it works normally.